 Hometown: Ridgeland, South Carolina

-Special Interests: Anesthesia, dentistry, and animal behavior
+Special Interests: Anesthesia, dentistry, behavioral studies, & staff training.

 Joined PWVA: August 2017